-[1] Loyalty and independent judgment are essential elements in the lawyer's relationship to a client.
+- [1] Loyalty and independent judgment are essential elements in the lawyer's relationship to a client.
 Concurrent conflicts of interest can arise from the lawyer's responsibilities to another client, a former client or a third person or from the lawyer's own interests.
-For specific Rules regarding certain concurrent conflicts of interest, see Rule 1.8.
+For specific rules regarding certain concurrent conflicts of interest, see Rule 1.8.
 For former client conflicts of interest, see Rule 1.9.
 For conflicts of interest involving prospective clients, see Rule 1.18.
-For definitions of "informed consent" and "confirmed in writing," see Rule 1.0(e) and (b).
+For definitions of "informed consent" and "confirmed in writing," see Rule 1.0(e) and (b). - [2] Resolution of a conflict of interest problem under this Rule requires the lawyer to: 1) clearly identify the client or

-[2] Resolution of a conflict of interest problem under this Rule requires the lawyer to: 1) clearly identify the client or clients; 2) determine whether a conflict of interest exists; 3) decide whether the representation may be undertaken despite the existence of a conflict, i.e., whether the conflict is consentable; and 4) if so, consult with the clients affected under paragraph (a) and obtain their informed consent, confirmed in writing.
-The clients affected under paragraph (a) include both of the clients referred to in paragraph (a)(1) and the one or more clients whose representation might be materially limited under paragraph (a)(2).

-[3] A conflict of interest may exist before representation is undertaken, in which event the representation must be declined, unless the lawyer obtains the informed consent of each client under the conditions of paragraph (b).
+- clients; 2) determine whether a conflict of interest exists; 3) decide whether the representation may be undertaken despite the existence of a conflict, i.e., whether the conflict is consentable; and 4) if so, consult with the clients affected under paragraph (a) and obtain their informed consent, confirmed in writing.
+The clients affected under paragraph (a) include both of the clients referred to in paragraph (a)(1) and the one or more clients whose representation might be materially limited under paragraph (a)(2). - [3] A conflict of interest may exist before representation is undertaken, in which event the representation must be declined, unless the lawyer obtains the informed consent of each client under the conditions of paragraph (b).
 To determine whether a conflict of interest exists, a lawyer should adopt reasonable procedures, appropriate for the size and type of firm and practice, to determine in both litigation and non-litigation matters the persons and issues involved.
 See also Comment to Rule 5.1.
 Ignorance caused by a failure to institute such procedures will not excuse a lawyer's violation of this Rule.
-As to whether a client-lawyer relationship exists or, having once been established, is continuing, see Comment to Rule 1.3 and Scope.

-[4] If a conflict arises after representation has been undertaken, the lawyer ordinarily must withdraw from the representation, unless the lawyer has obtained the informed consent of the client under the conditions of paragraph (b).
+As to whether a client-lawyer relationship exists or, having once been established, is continuing, see Comment to Rule 1.3 and Scope. - Ιf a conflict arises after representation has lawyer ordinarily must withdraw undertaken, the from representation, unless the lawyer has obtained the informed consent of the client under the conditions of paragraph (b).
 See Rule 1.16.
-Where more than one client is involved, whether the lawyer may continue to represent any of the clients is determined both by the lawyer's ability to comply with duties owed to the former client and by the lawyer's ability to represent adequately the remaining client or clients, given the lawyer's duties to the former client.
+Where more than one client is involved, whether the lawyer may continue to represent any of the clients determined both by the lawyer's ability to comply with duties owed to the former client and by the lawyer's ability represent adequately the remaining client or clients, given the lawyer's duties to the former client.
 See Rule 1.9.
-See also Comments [5] and [29].

-[5] Unforeseeable developments, such as changes in corporate and other organizational affiliations or the addition or realignment of parties in litigation, might create conflicts in the midst of a representation, as when a company sued by the lawyer on behalf of one client is bought by another client represented by the lawyer in an unrelated matter.
+See also Comments [5] and [29]. - [5] Unforeseeable developments, such as changes in corporate and other organizational affiliations or the addition or realignment of parties in litigation, might create conflicts in the midst of a representation, as when a company sued by the lawyer on behalf of one client is bought by another client represented by the lawyer in an unrelated matter.
 Depending on the circumstances, the lawyer may have the option to withdraw from one of the representations in order to avoid the conflict.
 The lawyer must seek court approval where necessary and take steps to minimize harm to the clients.
 See Rule 1.16.
 The lawyer must continue to protect the confidences of the client from whose representation the lawyer has withdrawn.
 See Rule 1.9(c).
 Identifying Conflicts of Interest: Directly Adverse